-The BMI stands for Body Mass Index or IMC In French which means “Indice de Masse Corporelle”, which is a measure of body weight for adults and to evaluate the health risks associated with being overweight or underweight.
+The BMI stands for Body Mass Index or IMC In French which means “Indice de Masse Corporelle”, is a measure used to evaluate body weight for adults and to evaluate the health risks associated with being overweight or underweight.

 Note that this formula is not applicable for children, pregnant women or for people over 65 years old.

 |Normal||Overweight||Moderate Obesity||Severe Obesity||Morbid Obesity|